 AskNicely is a SaaS platform used to collect and analyse customer feedback and NPS.
 AskNicely's development team is based in Auckland, New Zealand.
 This is a collection of topics that describe how we run AskNicely securely.
 They're intended as a high-level introduction to how we deal with security, in order to help you with your decision making process.
 More details are available on request - just ask your sales representative.

 You'll find more information on each of these points in the detailed chapters documents below.

 AskNicely’s products are hosted with the world’s leading data centre provider, Amazon Web Services (AWS).
 Access to these datacenters is strictly controlled and monitored by 24x7 on-site security staff, biometric scanning and video surveillance.
-AWS maintains multiple certifications for its data centres, including ISO 27001 compliance, PCI Certification, and SOC reports.
+AWS maintains multiple certifications for its data centres, including ISO 27001 compliance, PCI Certification, SOC reports and public CAIQ.
 For more information about their certification and compliance, please visit the AWS Security website and the AWS Compliance website.